Chirag-Suvarna95/Natural-Language-to-SQL-Converter/README.md

    ```sql
    CREATE DATABASE DBName;
    ```
-3. Create necessary tables (refer to the `schema.sql` file if available).
+3. Create necessary tables (refer to the `schema.sql` To be included).

 ---